AmishDahal/algorithm/README.md

-# Bucket Indexing Sort Algorithm
+# Bucket Indexing Sort Algorithm (amish sorting)

-This repository contains an implementation of the **Bucket Indexing Sort Algorithm** in **C**.
+This repository contains an implementation of the **Bucket Indexing Sort Algorithm** **Amishsort** in **C**.
 It is a novel approach to sorting based on indexing values directly into their respective "buckets."

 ## Overview